How Long Does a Yeast Infection Last

 • Pregnancy: Hormonal changes during pregnancy can alter the vaginal environment and increase the risk of yeast infections.

-• Birth control pills: Some birth control pills can disrupt the balance of bacteria and yeast in the vagina, increasing the risk of yeast infections.
+• Birth control pills: Some birth control pills can disrupt the balance of bacteria and yeast in the vulva, increasing the risk of yeast infections.

 • Weak immune system: A weakened immune system can make it harder for the body to fight off infections, including yeast infections.

-• Douching: Douching can disrupt the balance of bacteria and yeast in the vagina, increasing the risk of yeast infections.
+• Douching: Douching can disrupt the balance of bacteria and yeast in the vulva, increasing the risk of yeast infections.

-• Vaginitis: Vaginitis, an inflammation of the vagina, can disrupt the balance of bacteria and yeast in the vagina, increasing the risk of yeast infections.
+• Vaginitis: Vaginitis, an inflammation of the vulva, can disrupt the balance of bacteria and yeast in the vulva, increasing the risk of yeast infections.

 • HIV: Women with HIV are more susceptible to yeast infections due to their weakened immune systems.